sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/WebComponent.md

 #### Using `cds-aichat-custom-element`

 This library provides the component `cds-aichat-custom-element`, which you can use to render the Carbon AI Chat inside a custom element.
-It is necessary to change the location where the Carbon AI Chat renders.
+Use this if you need to change the location where the Carbon AI Chat renders.

 This component's default behavior adds and removes a class from the main window of the Carbon AI Chat.
 It also applies the same behavior to your custom element to manage the visibility of the Carbon AI Chat when it opens or closes.
 When the Carbon AI Chat closes, it adds a classname to the Carbon AI Chat main window to hide the element.
 Another classname is added to your custom element to set its width and height to 0, so that it doesn't take up space.